sendgrid/csharp-http-client/README.md

 If you are looking for the SendGrid API client library, please see [this repo](https://github.com/sendgrid/sendgrid-csharp).

+If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, this is an incredible opportunity to join our #DX team as a Developer Experience Engineer and work with @thinkingserious and @aroach!
+Tell your friends :)

 # Table of Contents

 * [Announcements](#announcements)